Lab Setup and Introduction

 1. Lastly click on the Settings icon.

-In this tab you can add/remove users and update permissions, alter the privacy of the repository, and even schedule alerts based on found vulnerabilities.
+In this tab, you can add/remove users and update permissions, alter the privacy of the repository, and even schedule alerts based on found vulnerabilities.

-1. Make your repository public before deploying our application in the next step by clicking the Make Public button under Repository Visibility
+1. Make your repository public before deploying our application in the next step by clicking the Make Public button under Repository Visibility:

-quay make public
+00 quay public

-1. Click OK
+1. Click OK:

-quay make public ok
+00 quay public yes

 Vulnerability Scanning with Quay